playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/first-person-movement.md

 This is an application that implements first person character movement.

 The scene setup for this controller is important as your character must have a rigidbody and collision component in addition to the script attached.
 In addition, the script supports adding a camera entity as a child of the Player, if no camera entity is present a new entity is created.
-See the full scene setup in the Tutorial Project
+See the full scene setup in the [Tutorial Project][1].

 The script below performs the following functions: